colarusso/mytoymodels/README.md

 Check out the [issues page](https://github.com/colarusso/mytoymodels/issues) to see what features and fixes are on our mind.
 And feel free to add your own issue(s).

+### Model Library

+We'd help with our model library.
+Consider making a PR to our [library file](https://github.com/colarusso/mytoymodels/blob/main/js/model_lib.js) to add your own.

 ## Documenation

 Coming soon.